 - f.
 Installment Sales to Grantor Trusts.
 The IRS is closely examining sale to grantor trust transactions, from both a gift and estate tax standpoint. - Gift tax.
 The major gift tax issue is the value of the property that is sold.
-The IRS may also question the value of the note (see Item 4.c above and Item 8.i below).
+The IRS may also question the value of the note (see Item 4.d above and Item 8.i below).
 Alternatively, the IRS may argue that the note is valued at zero for gift tax purposes under §2702 (or perhaps under §2701) or because it is not a bona fide debt transaction. - Valuation-Step transaction.
 A valuation issue that arises is the Pierre steptransaction argument.
 Pierre v.
 Commissioner (T.C.
 Memo 2010-106) required that interests given and sold on the same day had to be aggregated for valuation purposes (but in that case, aggregating the gifted and sold limited partnership interests only decreased the discount from 38% to 35%) The sale should be made some time after the "seed gift."
 How long?
 John suggests 30 days should suffice, but 60 days is better, and the next tax year is better yet.

 Estate tax.
 The IRS sometimes also makes an estate tax argument-that §2036 applies and the assets that were sold should be brought back into the estate at the date of death value rather than including the remaining value of the note in the estate.
-Traditionally, the IRS has not argued that §2036 applies to sales to grantor trusts (and many sale transactions have been through audits without the IRS making that argument).
-However, the IRS made the §2036 argument in the pending Woelbing case (see Item 11 below), a case in which concerns about the amount of equity in the trust to support the sale may have existed since several of the decedent's sons gave personal guarantees for 10% of the purchase price.
+Traditionally, the IRS has not argued that \$2036 applies to sales to grantor trusts (and many sale transactions have been through audits without the IRS making that argument).
+However, the IRS made the §2036 argument in the Woelbing case (see Item 11 below), a case in which concerns about the amount of equity in the trust to support the sale may have existed since several of the decedent's sons gave personal guarantees for 10% of the purchase price.
+The Woelbing case was settled without any additional estate tax for the Donald Woelbing estate-indicating that \$2036 was not applied to include the sold shares in Mr. Woelbing's gross estate.
 John Porter reports that he tried another case in December 2013 (Estate of Beyer v.
-Commissioner, trial judge is Judge Chiechi) in which the IRS also made the §2036 argument; the IRS argued that all of the assets of a family limited partnership are included in the estate under §2036 and it also argued that partnership interests that were sold to a grantor trust should also be brought back into the estate under §2036.
+Commissioner, trial judge is Judge Chiechi) in which the IRS also made the \$2036 argument; the IRS argued that all of the assets of a family limited partnership are included in the estate under §2036 and it also argued that partnership interests that were sold to a grantor trust should also be brought back into the estate under §2036.